PatchZero: Defending against Adversarial Patch Attacks by Detecting and Zeroing the Patch: Experiments

 \subsection{Image Classification}

 \textbf{Implementation Details:} We conduct our image classification experiments on two datasets.
 We use the validation split of the ImageNet~\cite{deng2009imagenet} dataset with 50,000 images and 1000 classes.
 We also evaluate on the RESISC-45~\cite{cheng2017remote} remote sensing dataset that contains 31,500 images and 45 scene classes.
 Compared with the ImageNet, RESISC-45 has a larger image size (256x256) and provides a remote sensing perspective.
-On the ImageNet, we use ResNetV2-50x1 as the backbone image classifier for all the defense methods.
-On the RESISC-45, we use DenseNet-121~\cite{huang2017densely} as the image classifier.
+On the ImageNet, we use ResNet50-v2 as the backbone image classifier for all the defense methods.
+On the RESISC-45, we use DenseNet121~\cite{huang2017densely} as the image classifier.
 We use the top1 accuracy for evaluation.

-\textbf{Attacks:} For the Masked PGD~\cite{madry2019deep} attack, we use a perturbation strength of 1.0, a step size of 0.01 and 100 iterations.
-For the Masked AutoPGD attack~\cite{croce2020reliable}, we use a perturbation strength of 0.3, a step size of 0.1 and 100 iterations.
+\textbf{Attacks:} For the Masked PGD (MPGD) attack, we use a perturbation strength of 1.0, a step size of 0.01 and 100 iterations.
+For the Masked AutoPGD (MAPGD) attack, we use a perturbation strength of 0.3, a step size of 0.1 and 100 iterations.
+For the Masked Carlini-Wagner (MCW) attack, we use a perturbation confidence of 0.5, a learning rate of 0.1 and 100 iterations.
 Following the same settings as the previous works, we use 2\% rectangular patches for ImageNet and 9\% square patches for RESISC-45.
-The patch sizes are with respect to the image area and patch locations are random.
+The patch sizes are w.r.t. the image area and patch locations are random.

 \textbf{Baseline Defenses:} \begin{itemize} \itemsep0em \item \textbf{PatchGuard}: PatchGuard~\cite{xiang2021patchguard} is a certified defense with small receptive field and outlier masking.
 We empirically evaluate the robustness under the same attack settings.
 Note that the method requires prior knowledge of the attack patch size to estimate the defense mask window size. \item \textbf{PatchCleanser}: PatchCleanser~\cite{xiang2021patchcleanser} is another certified defense against adversarial patches via two rounds of exhaustive masking and ensemble.
 We empirically evaluate the robustness under the same attack settings.
 This defense method also requires prior knowledge of attack patch size. \item \textbf{JPEG Compression}: Guo \etal~\cite{guo2017countering} propose to defend against adversarial attacks through image transformations, including JPEG compression.
 Here we use JPEG compression as a preprocessor defense. \item \textbf{Adversarial Training}: For each downstream model $f$, we follow a typical adversarial training scheme~\cite{MadryMSTV18} and train the downstream classifier with a mixture of clean and adversarial images.